D4wnstar/pf2e-localization-it/README.md

 Localizing Starfinder 2e content is not a goal of this package as there is no official Italian localization yet.
 However, since SF2e uses the same Foundry system as PF2e, much of Pathfinder's translation should be automatically applied to Starfinder.
 Further, a small part of Starfinder's unique content was translated on a best-effort basis.
 Note that none of these were tested in practice.

-Some wording changes have been applied to the official translation for a variety of reasons, mostly clarity and consistency.
+Some wording changes have been applied to the official translation for a variety of reasons, mostly clarity, consistency and/or correctness.
 The full list is at the bottom of this page.

 ## Contents